-Classification What to Prepare for a Sophomore Juries Major Required Memorized Selections:

-• a gospel song arrangement For the sophomore jury, an opera or oratorio aria in English or a foreign language may replace the English, Italia German, or French art sona.
-Optional Selections: appropriate show tunes traditional spirituals alternative foreign language art songs Same requirements as the major, but at a minimum difficulty level of a minor.
+Classification What to Prepare for a Sophomore Juries Major Required Memorized Selections: • a vocalise • an English art song • an Italian art song • a French chanson • a German lied • a sacred art song • a gospel song arrangement For the sophomore jury, an opera or oratorio aria in English or a foreign language may replace the English, Italian, German, or French art song.
+Optional Selections: • appropriate show tunes • traditional spirituals Minor alternative foreign language art songs Same requirements as the major, but at a minimum difficulty level of a minor.